LOADING

 Share

 “Pragmatism” is a term often used in education.
-Yet, few educators take the time to understand the actual word’s true meaning of this art.
+Yet, few educators take the time to understand the actual word’s meaning of this art.
 I will explain pragmatism and its influence on education and explore what it means to use it in education.
 I will give examples of pragmatism in education and offer suggestions for educators who wish to use pragmatism to improve their teaching practices.
-Pragmatism is the philosophy that says, “the truth is out there; it’s up to us to discover it.”
+Pragmatism is the philosophy that says, “The truth is out there; it’s up to us to discover it.”
 This means that education is a practical endeavor, not an abstract one.
 It’s a way of thinking that values practical application, experimentation, and evidence-based decisions.

 The History of Pragmatism in Education

-Pragmatism is a philosophy that says, “the truth is out there; it’s up to us to discover it.”
+Pragmatism is a philosophy that says, “The truth is out there; it’s up to us to discover it.”
 This means that education is a practical endeavor, not an abstract one.
 It’s a way of thinking that values practical application, experimentation, and evidence-based decisions.

 Pragmatism started as a philosophy within psychology and then spread into education in the 20th century.
 Pragmatic psychologists wanted to study people by asking them to carry out specific tasks and observe how they did them.